Michael Davern, Ph.D.

 We also know how to include within our documentation the appropriate metadata and documentation that follows the Data Documentation Initiative if you would like, which is a unified way of presenting survey data documentation.

 We know how to conduct analysis including the appropriate handling of an analysis of complex survey data which, due to the nature of the sample designs in most surveys, it’s not adequate to just open up SAS or SPSS or R or Stata or other statistical software and begin working with the data file as those software default settings generally speaking, the data were not collected as part of a complex sample design and in most cases survey data are collected as part of a complex sample design and that sample design needs to be taken into account and those software packages can take it account.
-You just have to show them how to using survey procedures and we can show you how to do that and we can write up procedures for how to do that and put examples into the documentation as well.
+You just have to tell them how to, using survey procedures and we can show you how to do that and we can write up procedures for how to do that and put examples into the documentation as well.

 We can evaluate the quality of the data.
 We can investigate anomalies in the data and we can write up results and reports and help you write up research papers of the data that can be put into the public [or the professional literature.]
 Cut off.
 On slide 13.